vincentjames501/nd-service-manual-docker/README.md

 ## Setup

 - Download and install [Docker](https://docs.docker.com/v17.12/install/).
-- Clone this repository
+- Clone this repository.
-- Copy the `root` directory from the zip you downloaded above into the cloned repository and rename it to `public_html`
+- Copy the `root` directory from the zip you downloaded above into the cloned repository and rename it to `public_html`.
-- Start the services with `./start.sh`
+- Start the services with `./start.sh`.
-- Once the services boot, setup the environment and database with `./setup.sh`
+- Once the services boot, setup the environment and database with `./setup.sh`.
+You only need to run this once.
+- Once started and initiailzed, you can browse to http://localhost to access the manual.
-- You can stop the services with `./stop.sh`
+- You can stop the services with `./stop.sh`.